nicholashibberd/bouncing-vim/README.md

 ./vim-scripts/install-vim-from-source-ubuntu.sh
 ```

+It will offer the option to download a tarball from the Vim website or to
+clone the mercurial repository hosted on googlecode.

 Vim will be compiled with "features=huge", Python and Perl support.

 If system Ruby is available it will also be compiled with Ruby support.